tefkah/thesis-writing/Shech's Argument for FQHE Requires EXACT 2D.md

 ctime: 20210316141305
 ---

-# Shech's argument for FQHE Requires EXACT 2D
+# Shech's Argument for FQHE Requires EXACT 2D

 Shech's argument (as I see it) for why the FQHE (or more specifically the observation of FQ stats) requires the configuration space of electrons to be exactly 2D